By: Marilyn L. Davis

 However, it’s any emotion that causes thoughts about using that is the problem.

 It’s not just anger, guilt, or sadness, but can be joy and happiness as well.
 Learning to deal with our emotions is an essential element in long-term recovery.
-Writing out our feelings can release them without harming us or others.
-Not releasing them may help us justify using over them.

 2. Mental Red Flag Warnings